qelectrotech/qelectrotech-doc/source/users/schema/conductor/conductor_creation.rst

 Automatic conductor creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To increase the working eficiency, QElectroTech can create `conductors`_ automatically when an
+To increase the working efficiency, QElectroTech can create `conductors`_ automatically when an
 `element`_ is added to the `workspace`_.

 To create a `conductor`_ automatically: